Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Julian, for his part, shook his head quietly and continued what Nofl decided must be bicep curls.
 Even in that simple seeming, one-armed exercise, Julian was casually curling many times Nofl’s mass under gravity that would crush him to goo, and his weight was considerably less massive than what the other two had been using.
 The sheer physical capability the three displayed was intimidating, deep in instincts a Corti sometimes forgot they still had.

-For a moment, the ongoing fight and general display of Deathworlder danger prompted Nofl to consider creeping back upstairs and simply calling them instead… but his pride won out.
+For a moment, the ongoing fight and general display of Deathworlder danger prompted Nofl to consider creeping back upstairs and simply calling them instead... but his pride won out.
 He’d be damned if *he* would prove the cowardly Corti stereotype right today.

 He straightened his own posture and knocked.
 The two combatants paused and looked up from the floor at Julian, then the trio collectively glanced in Nofl’s direction.
 A collection of *firmly* predatory grins lit their faces.

-Predatory…yet, friendly.
+Predatory... yet, friendly.
 Daar in particular yipped happily, "Nofl!
 ‘Ya plannin’ on joinin’ us?"

 Nofl had met Daar before, of course.
 Before he’d been raised to a peerless degree of both authority and responsibility.
 Back, in fact, when he’d still merely been *Champion* Daar, as opposed to the most powerful individual in the galaxy.